 - You can only buy alcohol between 11 am to 2 pm and 5 pm to midnight.

-- Alcohol delivery is now BANNED in Thailand.
+- Alcohol eCommerce sales and delivery is now BANNED in Thailand.

 There you go.

-Because it’s the law.
-Nobody really knows where this law comes from, but you can’t buy alcohol in shops from midnight to 11 am and from 2 pm to 5 pm.
+Because it’s the law, nobody knows where this law comes from, but you can’t buy alcohol in shops from midnight to 11 am and from 2 pm to 5 pm.

-Probably because it’s a Buddhist holiday.
-The alcohol is always banned in Thailand during those days.
-Check the list of public holidays, they usually tell you when there’s a ban.
+Probably because it’s a Buddhist holiday, alcohol is permanently banned in Thailand during those days.
+Check the list of public holidays, and they usually tell you when there’s a ban.

 You can only bring 1 liter of alcohol into Thailand.
-But you can always put a bottle of 1 liter in you check-in baggage and buy more at the duty-free.
+But you can always put a bottle of 1 liter in your check-in baggage and buy more at the duty-free.